 3. Technical skills

 Examples of technical skills are certification in cybersecurity, penetration testing, and computer programming skills such as JAVA, Python, DotNet, etc.

 4. Transferable skills

-Skills like time management skills, communication skills, and public speaking skills are examples of transferable skills.
+Skills like time management skills, written communication skills, interpersonal skills, and public speaking skills are examples of transferable skills.

-The third main criteria that an employer mentions in the selection criteria is the work experience—for example, minimum three-year expertise in retail to become eligible for a branch manager position.
+The third main criterion that an employer mentions in the selection criteria is work experience—for example, minimum three-year expertise in retail to become eligible for a branch manager position.